adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 30/11/20

+* Used bunzip2 unix command to unpack a bz file after archive manager couldn't do it due to sheer size.
+Reminder to self:CLI before GUI when anything is greater than a few megabytes.
+* To fillna with different value for different column, use a dict with key:value pair of col_name:missing_value

 ## 29/11/20

 * NA